nighthawk-apps/nighthawk-android-wallet/README.md

 ## Contributing
 Contributions are very much welcomed!
 Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) to learn about our process.

-## Forking
-If you plan to fork the project to create a new app of your own, please make the following changes.
-(If you're making a GitHub fork to contribute back to the project, these steps are not necessary.)

-1. Change the app name under [gradle.properties](gradle.properties)
-    1. See `ZCASH_RELEASE_APP_NAME`
-1. Change the package name under [app/build.gradle.kts](app/build.gradle.kts)
-    1. See `ZCASH_RELEASE_PACKAGE_NAME`
-1. Change the support email address under [gradle.properties](gradle.properties)
-    1. See `ZCASH_SUPPORT_EMAIL_ADDRESS`
-1. Remove any copyrighted ZCash or Electric Coin Company icons, logos, or assets
-    1. ui-lib/src/main/res/common/ - All of the the ic_launcher assets
-1. Optional
-    1. Configure secrets and variables for [Continuous Integration](docs/CI.md)
-    1. Configure Firebase API keys and place them under `app/src/debug/google-services.json` and `app/src/release/google-services.json`

 ## Known Issues
 1. Intel-based machines may have trouble building in Android Studio.
 The workaround is to add the following line to `~/.gradle/gradle.properties` `ZCASH_IS_DEPENDENCY_LOCKING_ENABLED=false`.
 See [#420](https://github.com/zcash/secant-android-wallet/issues/420) for more information.
 2. During builds, a warning will be printed that says "Unable to detect AGP versions for included builds.
 All projects in the build should use the same AGP version."
 This can be safely ignored.
 The version under build-conventions is the same as the version used elsewhere in the application.